-Staff should read the above document together with 'Annex B' of 'Keeping Children Safe in Education', 2023, if they are working directly with children.
-For those staff who do not work directly with children Annex A can be issued instead but this is a matter for the school/college to decide.
+Staff should read the above document together with 'Annex B' of 'Keeping Children Safe in Education', 2023 and 'What to do if you're worried a child is being abused: Advice for practitioners' (March 2015) if they are working directly with children.

-Through their day-to-day contact with pupils and direct work with families all staff in school have a responsibility to:
+Through their day-to-day contact with students and direct work with families all staff in school have a responsibility to:

-- Identify concerns early to prevent them from escalating; - Provide a safe environment in which children can learn; - Identify children who may benefit from early help; - Know what to do if a child tells them he/she is being abused or neglected; - Follow the referral process if they have a concern.
+- identify concerns early to prevent them from escalating; - provide a safe environment in which children can learn; - identify children who may benefit from early help; - know what to do if a child tells them he/she is being abused or neglected; - follow the referral process if they have a concern.

-This policy sets out how the school's trustees discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the school.
-Our policy applies to all staff, paid and unpaid, working in the school including governors.
-Teaching assistants, mid-day supervisors, office staff as well as teachers can be the first point of disclosure for a child.
-Concerned parents/carers may also contact the school and its governors.
+This policy sets out how the centre's trustees will discharge their statutory responsibilities relating to safeguarding and promoting the welfare of children who are students at the centre.
+Our policy applies to all staff, paid and unpaid, working in the school including trustees.
+Teaching assistants, catering staff, office staff as well as teachers can be the first point of disclosure for a child.
+Concerned parents/carers may also contact the school and its trustees.